wusatosi/tt-metal/tech_reports/prog_examples/matmul_multi_core_optimized/data_reuse.md

 c.  **Wrapping Up the Intermediate Buffer**:

- **Freeing Up Space**: After all partial results have been computed and stored in our output subblock, we have completed the cycle of reuse, so now we free up the space in the intermediate circular buffer with `cb_pop_front(...)`.
+ **Freeing Up Space**: After all partial results have been computed and stored in our output subblock, we have completed the cycle of reuse, so now we free up the space in the intermediate circular buffer with `ckernel::cb_pop_front(...)`.

 ## Conclusion